Let’s catch up, shall we?

 I realize some (most?) of you signed up for my newsletter with the expectation that I'd be sharing news, reviews and tips related to technology to your inbox, and while I hope to still do that, I definitely plan on sharing a bunch of pizza content as well.

-At the end of a long break from writing on a daily basis, my brain misses it.
+At the end of a long break from writing on a daily basis, my mind misses it.
 The creative part of my brain is screaming at me, and I'm going to start listening to it.